martucs/42_minishell/README.md

 We chose to execute and expand with a list of commands.
 This makes the logic for the execution much easier to understand and it's very practical for the expansion as well.

-We did not do the bonus, so our minishell doesn't handle '&', '*'.
+We did not do the bonus, so our minishell doesn't handle '&' or '*'.

 This is what we do with the input: